Skip to Content

 That’s because they have excellent beer, tasty food, green-hued landscapes, and lots of mystical places to be discovered.

-So visiting Dublin in winter is perfect for those who want to escape the crowded narrow streets of Amsterdam or Paris.
+So visiting Dublin in winter is perfect for those who want to escape the crowded, narrow streets of Amsterdam or Paris.

 Granted, it rains a lot in Ireland, but with the right gear and packing list, you’re good to go.

-We recommend spending a couple of days in the city and then venturing on one or two day tours from Dublin.
+I recommend spending a couple of days in the city and then venturing on one or two day tours from Dublin.

-Oh, and if you want to feel a member of the royal family, spend a night in one of their fabulous (and some pretty affordable) Irish castle hotels.
+Oh, and if you want to feel like a member of the royal family, spend a night in one of their fabulous (and some pretty affordable) Irish castle hotels.

-2. Lisbon, Portugal
+4. Lisbon, Portugal

 Lisbon or Porto: Belem Tower in Lisbon